tjdevries/py_sensor_display/docs/report.md

 The resources can be categorized primarily in two ways.
 The first are software tools.
 The team used Git to collaborate and work on separate features of the project simultaneously.
 Additionally, the team used Python 3.4 and its built-in libraries to design and create the project.

 The second category are hardware tools.
 This is the Raspberry Pi that the team showed the project could be run on.
-However, the implementation is quite platform agnostic and will work on a wide range of machines, provided that machine has a working Python 3.4 interpreter.
+However, the implementation is quite platform agnostic and will work on a wide range of machines, provided that machine has a working Python 3.4 interpreter and can use Gtk to produce windows.

 ## What the Team Learned